a00ayad00/Cars-Counter-using-YOLOv8/README.md

 # Cars-Counter-using-YOLOv8

-### This task counts how many cars passed across specefic region on the road.
+### I used YOLOv8 to detect cars and count the number of cars that passed on the road.